daniel-iwaniec/esploro/README.md

 After cloning repository run `ops/up.sh`

-Some dependencies are needed, `Minikube` and `kubectl` should suffice
+`Minikube` and `kubectl` should suffice to run this project on Debian/Ubuntu

 After that add `10.10.10.10 webshield.lan` in your `/etc/hosts` or equivalent file for ingress to work

 After that visit http://webshield.lan/

+To review code look at `app/serviced`

 ### Description